 Our programme enshrines Catholic values relating to the importance of stable relationships, marriage and family life.
 It also promotes those virtues which are essential in responding to the God's call to love others with a proper respect for their dignity and the dignity of the human body.
-The following virtues will be explicitly explored and promoted: faithfulness, fruitfulness, chastity, integrity, prudence, mercy and compassion through the teaching of RHSE.
+The following virtues will be explicitly explored and promoted: faithfulness, fruitfulness, chastity, integrity, prudence, mercy and compassion.

-AIM OF RHSE AND THE MISSION STATEMENT
+AIM OF RSE AND THE MISSION STATEMENT